 A team of Invigilators are employed by St. Edward's School and are managed by Mrs Webster.
-Invigilators are present at all times in all rooms where exams are taking place.
+Invigilators are always present in all rooms where exams are taking place.

 JCQ and the Exam Boards have strict rules and regulations which must be followed for the conduct of exams.
 St. Edward's is required by law to follow these.